 Bonus Tip: Let Your Instrument Do the Work For You

-The GloMax® Discover microplate reader is already integrated with Promega assays and has the best sensitivity, broadest dynamic range and lowest crosstalk.
+GloMax® microplate readers are already integrated with Promega assays and have the best sensitivity, broadest dynamic range and lowest crosstalk.
 Try one in your lab!

 Still having problems?
 Our technical support scientists are here to help you with any issues you might have with a luminescent assay.
 In the meantime,